dsyer/kubernetes-generic-ingress/README.md

 localtunnel_1  | 2020-03-11T09:07:10.852Z lt:TunnelAgent[food] tcp server listening on port: 33145
 ```

-and when HTTP requests come in they are forwarded through the tunnel to the remote Kubernetes ingress.
+When HTTP requests come in they are forwarded through the tunnel to the remote Kubernetes ingress.
+You will see that in the nginx logs.
 For example:

 ```
 nginx_1        | 86.30.187.113 - - [11/Mar/2020:09:42:53 +0000] "GET /actuator HTTP/1.1" demo.food.test.dsyer.com /actuator 200 469 "-" "curl/7.58.0" "-"